 The information on governance included here supplements that described in the Trustees' Report and in the Statement of Trustees' Responsibilities.
-The Board of Trustees has formally met 5 times during the year.
-Due to COVID-19 a proportion of the meetings were virtual to follow Government guidelines for social distancing and National Lockdown.
+The Board of Trustees has formally met 4 times during the year.
 Attendance during the year at meetings of the Board of Trustees was as follows:

 Trustee Meetings attended Out of a possible

-Dr Stephen Pierpoint (Chairman) 5 5
+Dr Stephen Pierpoint (Chairman) 3 4

-Juan Hernandez 5 5
+Juan Hernandez 4 4

-Chris Sheen 3 5
+Chris Sheen 3 4

-Dr Andrew Stone 2 5
+Dr Andrew Stone 4 4

-Gwyneth Hamand 3 5
+Gwyneth Hamand 2 4

-Graham Smith 3 5
+Graham Smith 3 4